This article may contain compensated links. Please read disclaimer for more info.

-The Catacombs of Paris are 15th-century underground quarries that were reused years later for stocking the bones of disappeared cemeteries in Paris.
+The Catacombs of Paris are 15th-century underground quarries reused years later for stocking the bones of disappeared cemeteries in Paris.

 The Paris Catacombs tour explores some of these Paris underground tunnels and halls decorated with bones from the Middle Ages.
 This is the most popular Paris underground tour – probably for its spooky side – and an excellent activity for the rainy days in Paris or for when it’s too hot outside.

-The long lines to access the Paris Catacombs with a regular ticket are famous so a Paris skip-the-line ticket or guided tour is paramount to avoid wasting your time waiting in line.
-We recommend this Catacombs skip-the-line tour, which is fun and entertaining and gives access to secret halls closed to the general public.
+The long lines to access the Paris Catacombs with a regular ticket are famous, so a Paris skip-the-line ticket or guided tour is paramount to avoid wasting your time waiting in line.
+We recommend this Catacombs skip-the-line tour, which is fun and entertaining, and it gives access to secret halls closed to the general public.

 La Petite Ceinture of Paris (the Little Belt railway around Paris) was a 32 km railroad line developed during the 19th century that circumnavigated the city.

 Today some sections of La Petite Ceinture are converted into green spaces opened to the public.
-In some places, it is possible to cross Paris underground, walking on the rails of La Petite Ceinture.
+It is possible to cross Paris underground in some places, walking on the rails of La Petite Ceinture.

-Known as the world’s most visited museum, the Louvre Museum was for many centuries a Royal Palace home to the French Kings and Queens.
+Known as the world’s most visited museum, the Louvre Museum was a Royal Palace home to the French Kings and Queens for many centuries.